-For 64 years our local library has served the community but today, the building has come to the end of its functional life and must be replaced.
+For 67 years our local library has served the community but today, the building has come to the end of its functional life and must be replaced.
 Lack of gathering space limits even the most basic of library functions, such as story time.
-Front doors that don’t open and aisles that are too narrow prevent access.
-One 4-person table is the only space to sit.
+Front doors that don’t open and aisles that are too narrow create accessibility challenges

 Even though the minimum space requirement for Oregon public libraries is set for 6,660 square feet, the Grant County Library operates with only 4,100 square feet of space.
 Our circulation desk is a donated hand-me-down from the former newspaper office.